 The folks at Malwarebytes decided to flag our products as PUPs (Potentially Unwanted Programs) and their scans are removing our products.
 After reaching out to them, they made it clear that they are not interested in altering their database, so we have no choice but to remove them from any of our systems that are running both programs.

 Seeing this stand of PCPitstop, will we see a future where competing security products starting flagging the other as PUPs?

 PCPitstop clarifying its stand on this issue said:

 Given the weak rationale behind the concerns outlined here and the fact that similar products are not labeled as PUP/PUA – we are lead to believe that the Malwarebytes classification of our products was actually motivated by our recent article that noted the AV-Comparatives test that highlighted poor detection rates for Malwarebytes.

 It is clear that Malwarebytes has upped the ante against what it considers as Potentially Unwanted Programs.
-In the list are included some software from reputed companies too.
+In the list are included some software and/or installers from reputed companies like CyberGhost VPN too.
 If a user is sure that the software is safe and wants to continue using it, he/she will have to add the program to their Whitelist.

 Since Malwarebytes quarantines programs it considers as PUPs, users are advised to check the list of threats detected by it before deleting anything.
 It could be that one of your useful programs was identified as a PUP and rendered useless by it.

 I personally use Malwarebytes Free as a second opinion anti-malware scanner as it is good, but I always closely take a look at its detections very carefully, lest I end up quarantining or removing a legit program, due to it identifying it as a PUP or perhaps throwing up a false positive.